Woman walking with a backpack on a mountain path, symbolizing the invisible burdens and mental load leaders often carry.

 2. Draw two columns.

 That is it.
 For now, don’t judge or move anything yet.
 Instead, just notice what is there.
-Awareness itself carries power.
+Clarity begins with seeing what’s there.

 Reflection Prompt: Which “backpack layers” do I suspect I’m still hauling?